MikixIT/google-translate-dark/README.md

-# google-traslate-dark

-Google Traslate Dark Mode for Chrome.
+## Google Traslate Dark Mode for Chrome.
+#### Available only in Dev Mod, FREE and FREE ADS **FOREVER** by MikixIT.

+IMAGE HERE

-# Installing a Chrome App in Developer Mode from GitHub
+# How to install a Chrome App in Developer Mode from GitHub?

-This guide explains how to install a Chrome app (or extension) in developer mode directly from a folder on GitHub.
-This method is useful for testing your apps during development.
+*This guide explains how to install a Chrome app (or extension) in developer mode directly from a folder on GitHub.*

 **Prerequisites:**

 - A Chromium-based browser (such as Google Chrome, Microsoft Edge, Brave, etc.)
-- Download the folder extension.
+- Download the folder extension from [here](blob:https://downgit.github.io/fd463550-b5fc-4550-ad55-8737c0e290b9).

 **Steps:**